🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’± Currency Stability + 9.2 -- 30 The New Zealand Dollar (NZD) is a highly stable, freely floating currency backed by a robust and transparent economy.
+πŸ’± Currency Stability + 9.2 -- 30 The New Zealand dollar is highly stable, backed by a strong economy and low inflation, nearly as reliable as the Euro in Gottingen.

 πŸ’» DIGITAL NOMAD ESSENTIALS